What Is a Solutions Architect? Role, Skills, Salary & Career Path

 What qualifications do you need to be a solutions architect?

 Most solutions architects have a degree in computer science or software engineering, plus five or more years of hands-on engineering experience.
-Cloud certifications (AWS SAA, Azure Solutions Architect Expert, GCP Professional Cloud Architect) are widely recognized and often specified in job descriptions.
+Cloud certifications (AWS SAA, Azure Solutions Architect Expert, GCP Professional Cloud Architect) are widely recognized.
 TOGAF is valued for enterprise architecture roles.

 What is a typical solutions architect salary?